beyond-code-github/Superscribe/documentation.markdown

 	<div class="tab-content col-md-8">
       <div class="tab-pane active col-sm-12 col-md-12" id="fluentapi">
       	<h3 class="visible-phone">Defining routes using superscribe's fluent interface</h3>
       	<p>This section starts with a disclaimer.
-In practice you won't want to write routes using the Fluent API, as they won't look very nice and will be quite verbose; instead you'll be using the simplified syntax wherever possible.
+In practice you won't want to write routes using the Fluent API, as they won't look very nice and will be quite verbose; instead you'll be using the simple-syntax wherever possible.
 However, to work with Superscribe effectively and to lessen any learning curves, it is useful to understand what is going on behind the scenes.
 As a result, this section should be considered required reading before continuing to the later topics</p>
         <h4>The IRouteEngine interface</h4>
         <p>Superscribe's features are all accessed via an instance of a class that implements <em>IRouteEngine</em>.
 There are currently two Route Engine implementations, one for WebApi, and one for OWIN.
 You can obtain an instance using the static factory classes provided, as follows:</p>
         <pre class="prettyprint lang-cs">